General DefinitionAny part of a decedent's estate not effectively disposed of by will passes by intestate succession. Sec. 700.2101.

 CapacityAny person of sound mind, who is at least 18 years of age, may dispose of any or all of his or her property by will.
 Sec.
 700.2501.

-DraftingA will must be in writing, signed by the testator and at least two individuals, each of whom signed within a reasonable time after witnessing either the signing of the will or the testator's acknowledgment of that signature or acknowledgment of the will.
+DraftingA will must be in writing, signed by the testator and at least 2 individuals, each of whom signed within a reasonable time after witnessing either the signing of the will or the testator's acknowledgment of that signature or acknowledgment of the will.
 A hand written will is valid as a holographic will, whether or not witnessed, if it is dated, and if the testator's signature and the document's material portions are in the testator's handwriting.
 Sec.
 700.2502.

 HeirsAn "heir" includes those who are entitled under the statutes of intestate succession to the real and personal property of a decedent on the decedent's death intestate, unless otherwise defined or limited by the will.

 ModificationTo revoke or alter a will, the testator may create a new will that revokes the previous will or a part of the will expressly or by inconsistency.
-Alternatively, the testator may revoke a will by committing a "revocatory act" on the will.
+Alternatively, the testator may revoke a will by performing a "revocatory act" on the will.
 A revocatory act includes burning, tearing, canceling, obliterating or destroying the will or a part of the will.
 A burning, tearing, or canceling is a revocatory act on the will, whether or not the burn, tear, or cancellation touches any of the words on the will.
 Sec.
 700.2507.

 Naming of Personal RepresentativeThe probate court will confer the powers of administration of a decedent's estate to persons in the following order: